-COVID-19 killed my mother, I barely survived — MICHAEL CHINWUBA
+COVID-19 killed my mother, I barely survived — Michael Chinwuba

 We were all concerned about her.
 I thought the pain and grief she was going through was overwhelming her but I knew my mother, I knew how strong a woman she was and I was baffled that even the death of my sister could hit her so badly.

-On Monday June 15, my father eventually decided to have her admitted in a private ward at the Lagos University Teaching Hospital, LUTH.
+On Monday, June 15, my father eventually decided to have her admitted to a private ward at the Lagos University Teaching Hospital, LUTH.
 She was immediately placed on oxygen and constantly monitored.

 We still did not know what was wrong with her, but we prayed and were hopeful for a positive outcome.
 Two after her admission at the hospital, we received the first bad news – my mother had pneumonia.